 The ISIC card is distributed in close to 130 countries through a network of ISIC Exclusive Representatives, Provisional Exclusive Representatives and Appointed Offices.
 Exclusive Representatives and Provisional Exclusive Representatives have the exclusive authority to distribute, promote and develop the ISIC card within their country.
 Usually ISIC Exclusive Representatives are organisations such as student travel organisations, national student unions, non-government organisations or companies solely dedicated to the ISIC card.

 Exclusive Representatives and Provisional Exclusive Representatives each issue the ISIC card to students through their own outlets, stores or online, and via wholesale distribution agreements with other organisations such as universities and financial institutions.
 The network of Exclusive Representatives makes up the 54 ISIC Association member organisations.

 An Appointed Office is an alternative outlet where a student can get their ISIC card.
-Appointed Offices are either selected by the Exclusive Representative or are appointed directly by the ISIC Global Office.
+Appointed Offices are either selected by the Exclusive Representative or are appointed directly by the ISIC Service Office.

 Interested in becoming an Appointed Office or Provisional Exclusive Representative?
 Find out how.

 The ISIC card was first created by students for students in 1953.
 The decision to create the ISIC card was an initiative of the Norwegian and Dutch Union of Students, supported by the Coordinating Secretariat of National Unions of Students (COSEC) of Denmark.
 Together at the 3rd International Student Conference they collectively made the decision to take the necessary steps to ensure that an International Student Identity Card be made available as soon as possible in as large a part of the world as possible.